schoenemeyer/install-kubernetes-virtualbox/README.md

 ```
 You must replace --apiserver-advertise-address with the IP of your host.
-It is important to save the line with the kubeadm join command (espeically the token)!
+It is important to save the line with the kubeadm join command (especially the token)!

-it is useful to add an separate account with super
+it is useful to add an separate account with superuser privileges
 ```
 sudo useradd tom -G sudo -m -s /bin/bash sudo passwd tom
 ```

-Switch into the new user account
+Configure environmental variables as the new user and switch into the new user account
 ```
 sudo su tom
 cd $HOME